An Explanation of the 7 Types of Bail Bonds

-Each one is different and has varied requirements that the defendant in question must meet.
+Each is different and has various requirements that the defendant in question must meet.
 So let’s break those requirements down.

 A surety bond is your most standard form of bail bond.
 A surety bond is almost always given through a bail bonds company (like us here at The Bail Bonds Doctor).
 It will cost the defendant 10% of the total bail amount*.

 *The bail amount is always set by a judge who uses the circumstances of the criminal act to determine the amount to charge.

 Many defendants select surety bonds as their preferred bail bond type because, most often, bail is set at a dollar value that exceeds the average person’s budget.
-Since most cannot afford the cost of bail on their own, they turn to a bail bonds company and purchase a surety bond and then pay said company back over time.
+Since most cannot afford the cost of bail on their own, they turn to a bail bonds company, purchase a surety bond, and then pay it back over time.

 The process of acquiring a surety bond from us here at The Bail Bonds Doctor is usually as follows: